Public Accounts Commission

 The Public Accounts Commission (TPAC) is a UK body created under the National Audit Act 1983 to audit and provide oversight of the National Audit Office, the parliamentary body responsible for auditing governmental departments and agencies.
 Its reports are available to the public.

 Composition

 The Commission comprises nine MPs, including the Leader of the House of Commons and the Chair of the Public Accounts Select Committee, who serve ex officio.
 The remaining seven, who may not be Ministers of the Crown, are chosen by the House of Commons.
 The Commission elects its chair from among its numbers.
 Members continue to serve despite a dissolution of Parliament, but - excepting the Chair of the Public Accounts Committee - are required to resign if they are not standing or are defeated for re-election.
 A list of current members is available on the UK Parliament website.

-As of May 2024, the membership consisted of 7 MPs; however, four of these lost their Parliament seats in the 2024 United Kingdom general election.
+As of March 2026, the membership is: